 Full-service banks are within walking distance of campus.
 Major credit cards are accepted in the bookstore.
 The business office does not accept credit cards for any kind of payment.

-The college Campus Center contains kitchen and dining facilities, the Warrior Underground, the Door Stop Campus Shop, student mailboxes, and a variety of meeting spaces.
+The college Campus Center contains kitchen and dining facilities, the Warrior Underground, the Warriors Fan Shop, student mailboxes, and a variety of meeting spaces.
 Lounge areas, a game area, a coffee bar, and other spaces provide comfortable areas for students to relax.

 The office of Campus Ministry assists students in their spiritual growth by providing pastoral counseling, by conducting daily chapel worship, and by planning special worship opportunities throughout the academic year.
 The office of Campus Ministry also works with volunteer student groups to enrich the spiritual atmosphere on campus.
 Campus Ministry is also involved with the residence staff in promoting student-led residence floor Bible studies and other volunteer spiritual growth activities.